FedML-AI/doc.fedml.ai/docs/deploy/create_model.md

 fedml model push -n my_model -k $API_KEY
 ```

-## Create a model from TensorOpera AI Model Marketplace
+## Create a model card from TensorOpera Model Marketplace

 TensorOpera AI Cloud provides a wide range of pre-trained models for various tasks.
 You can choose a model under the
 `Models` tab in the TensorOpera AI Cloud dashboard.
 Click the model card to view the details.